 What is the reason for the lines on toric contacts?
 These lines are an orientation marking and the purpose is to identify where the lens is sitting on the eye.

 For the practitioner, when checking the fit of the lens, the small line on the contact lens should be sitting at the bottom of the eye by the lower lid.
 If you imagine the lens as a clock, the small line should be sitting at 6 o'clock.
 There are several designs, typical of different brands.
 For example, Acuvue Oasys for Astigmatism lenses have two lines, one at the top and one at the bottom of the lens.
 Air Optix for Astigmatism has three lines, one each at 3, 6, and 9 o'clock.

 For the contact lens wearer, the lines can give an indication as to which is the top and bottom of the lens when inserting, though it really doesn't matter since the lens will rotate to the correct position anyway.

 Because contact lenses for astigmatism are shaped differently than spherical (non-toric) contact lenses, you have to handle them a little differently.

 Weighted toric contacts are a little fussier to insert because of the weight.
 Some people get a little more frustrated because the lens falls of the finger more easily because of the weighted edge.
 One way around this is to bring the lens upwards toward the eye instead of horizonally.

 While they may be a little harder to insert, they are easier to tell if they are inside out.
 The differing thicknesses make it much more obvious.

 Toric Lens Rolled Up

-With the Acuvue Oasys for Astigmatism and Acuvue Advance for Astigmatism, one difficulty some people have is that they have a tendency to roll up.
+With the Acuvue Oasys for Astigmatism, one difficulty some people have is that they have a tendency to roll up.
 While experienced wearers may find this only a slight inconvenience, new wearers often find this another source of frustration.